khadas/khadas_docs/linux/source/vim1/SetupTFTPServer.md

 title: TFTP Server for U-Boot
 ---

-Setting up a TFTP server inside U-boot is very simple, and many guides are also available via Google.
+Setting up a TFTP server inside U-Boot is very simple, and many guides are also available via Google.

 ## Setup TFTP